industry

 |---|---|---|

-| 1 | Download new registrations (LLCs, Corps) | 15 minutes |
+| 1 | Download growing local businesses (LLCs, Corps) | 15 minutes |

 | 2 | Filter by your target industries | 10 minutes |